hpfs0/DragScaleCircleView/README.md

 ## TODO
 * ~~make the circle window move and drag on imageview.~~
+* ~~fix move the circle window right edge bug.~~
+* ~~impprove performence when the circle window move and drag.~~
 * crop the circle window from imageview.
-* ~~fix move the circle window right edge bug.~~
 * add rect window option.
-* ~~impprove performence when the circle window move and drag.~~
+* add guideline on/off option

 ## License